Preparing for Overnight Girls Soccer Camp

 Parents: Discuss a communication plan with your daughter so expectations are clear.
 Just remember, less is more!
 With one optional phone-call home per session, and unlimited hand-written and electronic letters, you will have plenty of opportunities to “check in” with your daughter without jeopardizing her camp experience.
 Visit our “Communication Booth” at Camper Orientation if you have any questions about how to stay in touch.

 Campers: During your next sleepover, practice not calling your parents to say goodnight.
 Also, we have designed an easy-to-remember list of topics for you to focus on when writing or talking to your parents from camp.
-These are described in detail at our our complete “AWAY FROM HOME” guide.
+These are described in detail in our “AWAY FROM HOME” guide.

 7. Connect with Others Before Camp